 If you aren't interested in a particular degree level and want to know which schools are the overall best at delivering an education for the chemistry degrees they offer, see the list below.

 It is hard to beat College of Charleston if you wish to pursue a degree in chemistry.
-Located in the midsize city of Charleston, C of C is a public college with a fairly large student population.
-This college ranks 8th out of 44 colleges for overall quality in the state of South Carolina.
+Located in the city of Charleston, C of C is a public college with a fairly large student population.
+This college ranks 8th out of 44 schools for overall quality in the state of South Carolina.

 It is difficult to beat Winthrop University if you wish to pursue a degree in chemistry.
 Located in the city of Rock Hill, Winthrop is a public university with a small student population.
-This university ranks 13th out of 44 colleges for overall quality in the state of South Carolina.
+This university ranks 13th out of 44 schools for overall quality in the state of South Carolina.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.